ISSArt-LLC/ISSArt-LLC.github.io/posts/2016-03-28-new-it-trends.md

 **UI/UX**

 Today many applications are not focused on business value, they are focused on new user experience.
-In modern systems we often can’t even separate user experience and business value.
+In modern systems we often can't even separate user experience and business value.
 Business is focused on users and proposes new ways of doing work, new ways of having fun and even new ways of thinking.

 That is why user experience (UX) became more important than performance, application size and task solution.
 Nowadays UX is not a well defined concept, but UX-design comes before system design.